 Dyslexia Action courses have been in existence for 50 years and have a national respected profile in specialist teacher training and support.
 Our courses meet several accreditation criteria reflecting the importance we place on the quality of our courses and high standards of teaching and learning which are intrinsic to our programmes.

-The Postgraduate Diploma: Specialist Assessment and Teaching for Literacy-Related Difficulties confers eligibility for Member of The Dyslexia Guild (MDG) recognised as the first grade of professional membership for a specialist teacher/practitioner/assessor and is awarded and quality assured by Middlesex University.
+The Postgraduate Diploma: Specialist Assessment and Teaching for Literacy-Related Difficulties confers eligibility for Member of The Dyslexia Guild (MDG) recognised as the first grade of professional membership for a specialist teacher/practitioner/assessor.
+This programme was developed and is delivered and assessed by Dyslexia Action, awarded by and quality assured by Middlesex University.
 This means that you will receive a Middlesex award upon successful completion.

 British Dyslexia Association for Associate Member of the British Dyslexia Association – AMBDA* (subject to approval) and PATOSS for Associate membership.